Visit the Contact page

 We would also like to gratefully acknowledge Arnold & Porter LLP, and in particular the talented members of their staff, including Maxwell C. Preston, Daniel Bernstein, and Louis S. Ederer, who have generously provided pro bono legal counsel in areas of copyright, intellectual property, and general corporate law.

 Information on Rights of use may be found in its own section.
 Additional information about OpenIntro may be found at our Blog.
+Statistics questions may be posted in the Public Forums.

 How are OpenIntro paperbacks priced?